dsanson/dsanson.github.com/software.markdown

 Unfortunately, it does not send the PDF along as well.

-BibDesk is a great piece of software, but it is also a bit frustrating.
-BibTeX is an aging bibilographic database format, and BibDesk's web scraping and export options leave a lot to be desired.
-So using it with Zot2Bib seems to be the best compromise at the moment.
+BibDesk is a great piece of software, designed for managing a BibTeX database with attached PDF files.
+It keeps all my PDFs organized in a folder, with reasonable names.
+And pandoc makes use of the BibTeX database for auto-formatting citations.

 For reading and annotating PDFs, I use

 -   [Skim][]

 Apple's Preview.app keeps getting better at annotations.
-I'm not sure how much better Skim is at this point.
+I'm not sure how much better Skim is at this point, but it is what I am used to.

 Other things
 ------------